Major Advising Page – Textiles and Fashion Design

-As a Textiles and Fashion Design student, you may choose to study abroad at any point after your first semester of your first year at UW-Madison, however, we encourage you to work closely with an academic advisor in Human Ecology to make sure you plan for course sequencing and pre-requisites.
-Students interested in the Fashion Institute of Technology (FIT) option are unable to study abroad the semester before attending FIT.
+As a Textiles and Fashion Design student, you may choose to study abroad at any point after the first semester of your first year at UW-Madison; however, we encourage you to work closely with an academic advisor in Human Ecology to make sure you plan for course sequencing and prerequisites.

 Questions to Ask